Joystream/community-repo/community-contributions/KPI 11.4 - Research Max Validator Change/report.md

 5) What happened to the rewards in tJOY and USD terms?

 6) Was there a spike in tokens staked, or were they just shifted?
+**Looking at the graph of the stake overtime it's possible to see some spikes, up and down, in the amount of tokens staked.
+Maybe due to the attempt of keeping the 25% total amount of staked tokens in order to maintain the best validator rewards.
+The biggest spikes were:**
+   - **[18/02/21-19/02/21] from 75M to 86M tJOY**
+   - **[22-02/21] from 79M to 91M**

+**During this period the validators stake went from 77M to 94M tJOY (an increase of 22.01%)**

 7) What happened to the average block time, and blocks per era and session/epoch?

 8) Anything else that was noteworthy?
+**Nothing more to report**

 ![Validators Status](https://user-images.githubusercontent.com/7486476/110055445-ddfcf700-7d54-11eb-9df3-f71bbc8c1def.png)